ChartaTheory/Charta-Research-Coq-Proofs/README.md

 The Coq code verifies internal consistency and derivability of the theorems from the stated axioms.
 The axioms are philosophically motivated (Gödel/Penrose insight, normative irreducibility, finite computational limits).
 Alternative weaker formulations are discussed in the paper.
 This is a mechanized philosophical argument, not an independent mathematical proof of the axioms themselves.

+License

-LicenseThis project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License – see the LICENSE file for details.
 You are free to use, modify, and distribute the code, including for commercial purposes, as long as the copyright notice is retained.